Tvangeste/dsl2mobi/README.txt

    without any errors, duplicates, etc. Essentially, the DSL dictionary should be in such a conditian that it could be compiled by Lingvo compiler without any errors or warnings.

+=== License ===

+Dsl2Mobi s a copyrighted free and open source software, that can be distributed under Ruby or GPL License (see LICENSE.txt).